Prakash080/prakash-portfolio/README.md

 - Scalable reusable component structure

 The goal was to create a portfolio that feels like a **modern digital product**, while still being useful for:
-- recruiters
+- Recruiters
-- hiring managers
+- Hiring managers
-- engineering leads
+- Engineering leads
-- founders
+- Founders
-- collaborators
+- Collaborators

 ---